United Synagogue Youth

 United Synagogue Youth (USY) is the youth movement of the United Synagogue of Conservative Judaism (USCJ).
 It was founded in 1951, under the auspices of the Youth Commission of what was then the United Synagogue of America.

 USY operates in the United States and Canada, with 350 chapters across 15 regions.
-Kadima (Hebrew for "Forward") is USY's program for grades 5 to 8 (varies by region).
+Gesher (Hebrew for "Bridge"), formerly known as Kadima, is USY's program for grades 5 to 8 (varies by region).

 History

 Under the leadership of both Rabbi David Aronson and Rabbi Kassel Abelson, the first USY chapter was founded at Beth El Synagogue in Minneapolis in 1948 to provide for the social and spiritual needs of its teens.
 Soon, other synagogues began following suit.

 “The Youth Commission unanimously agrees that the teenage groups come under the general supervision of the Youth Commission.
 Teenage groups should include boys and girls of high school level, 13 to 17 years inclusive…The Youth Commission shall concern itself with non-scholastic group work for teenagers.”
 With these words, on March 19, 1951, USY was formed nationally at its first convention, bringing together delegates from synagogues and other youth groups across the country, along with lay and professional youth workers of USCJ.
 All told, more than 500 people, representing 65 communities from 14 states and Canada attended the first official meeting of USY.
 At that convening, under the leadership of the newly elected national president, Paul Freedman, the two basic documents of the organization, Aims and Objectives and the USY Constitution, were adopted.

 In 1956, the Two-o-Nine tzedakah (charity) project began (later revamped to become Tikun Olam (Repairing the World), the social action/charity project that all contemporary USYers recognize).
+The Tikun Olam Fund supports Jewish causes; many of these benefit non-Jews as well, but they are rooted in Jewish values.

 That same summer, twelve USYers went on the first organization sponsored trip to Israel.
 Known as the USY Israel Summer Pilgrimage, it became the first of the USY summer programs.
 Two years later, Pilgrimage enrollment had already increased to 100 teens.
 In 1961, USY further expanded its summer programs when two staff members took four USYers on their “Schlep and Pray Across the USA,” the first USY on Wheels trip.

 In 1969, the Youth Commission created Kadima, the youth group for middle school and junior high students.

 USY has 350 local chapters in 15 regions across North America.